-- You would also need to look at the amount of servers required and their location, e.g. one on the VMWare infrastructure, two in production environment and one in the test environment.
+- You would also need to look at the number of servers required and their location, e.g. one on the VMWare infrastructure, two in the production environment and one in the test environment.

 - The type of hardware to be used and specification matches for the servers